 You must know about the street marking for bike lanes so that you will stay away from them while walking.
 Even if you prefer to travel on cycle then you can get it on hire and for that necessary App is also available.

 You may try any local beer but be little careful about the infamous Apfelwein as it can produce hangover.
+You should also remember to avoid alcohol altogether if you are taking prescription medications

 Want to visit flea market?